boeegh/PsChat/readme.md

 * `PreLoad` - Preloads messages from a file or string.
 Optionally "lock" the loaded messages
 * `Commands` - In-chat commands, such as clipboard access and API settings
 * `ShortTerm` - ShortTerm(Memory) starts pruning early messages when a certain word threshold is reached - in order to avoid token limit
+* `Functions` - NEW: Allows OpenAI chat to call Powershell functions during an answer/chat-completion
+* `Api` - NEW: Allows you to set chat-completion API parameters, such as base-url, model and temperature

 ## Commands
 Commands are extensions for the UI chat.
 These are available when the user enters `'h'` in the chat.